williamngan/pts/demo/more/tfjs_posenet/README.md

 ### Quick Start

 #### Preparing input
 You can use a video or an image -- square size works best.
-There's no need to normalize the bitmap data.
-In `bodypose.js`, there's a `webcam` function to connect to webcam, and a `BodyPose.squareBuffer` function which helps you take a square crop of your input.
+There's no need to normalize the bitmap data, and in `bodypose.js` there are a few helper functions to make the process easier: for example, call `webcam` function to connect to webcam, and call `BodyPose.squareBuffer` function to take a square crop of your input.

 #### Data structure
 PoseNet returns json data in this structure: